Haml Changelog

 :sass

-filter now uses options set in Sass::Plugin
+The :sass filter now uses options set in Sass::Plugin,

 if they’re available.